verypossible/pewter/CONTRIBUTING.md

 ## Development Workflow

-Puter is a cli, which is handled by Click and Poetry.
-In order to get the `puter` cli on your path, start with:
+Pewter is a cli, which is handled by Click and Poetry.
+In order to get the `pewter` cli on your path, start with:

 * `poetry install`

-Then, depending on your setup, you can invoke `puter` directly using either:
+Then, depending on your setup, you can invoke `pewter` directly using either:

-* `poetry run puter`
+* `poetry run pewter`

 or (if you've got direnv and poetry set up together) simply

-* `puter`
+* `pewter`

 ## Pushing and Merging a branch